arnavvohra/ivan-zilliqa-contracts/README.md

 # ivan-zilliqa-contracts
-Contracts featured in Ivan On Tech Zilliqa Video Series
+Scilla contracts used in Ivan On Tech Zilliqa Video Series in their order respective order number.